 Post-doctoral fellows have the opportunity to attend weekly training core courses during the Fall and Spring semesters.
-Topics include interdisciplinary process, cultural sensitivity, intellectual disabilities, psychological assessment, behavioral challenges, brain injury, special education laws, cerebral palsy, leadership, managed care, program evaluation, spina bifida, family-centered care, speech and language disorders, hearing disorders, learning disabilities, feeding disorders, abuse and neglect, autism, functions of destructive behavior, and interventions for drug-exposed infants.
-Fellows are actively involved in at least two hours per week of professional development seminars, group supervision, case management conferences, and/or peer review.
+Topics vary each year, but include topics such as: interdisciplinary process, cultural sensitivity, intellectual disabilities, psychological assessment, behavioral challenges, brain injury, special education laws, cerebral palsy, leadership, family-centered care, speech and language disorders, hearing disorders, learning disabilities, feeding disorders, autism, functions of destructive behavior, and interventions for drug-exposed infants.
 Fellows spend approximately 17 hours per week providing professional psychological services (direct, client contact).

 The Kennedy Krieger Institute's reputation as a premiere center for intellectual and developmental disabilities research, combined with the Behavioral Psychology Department's widely regarded history of research productivity, provides a fertile ground for training fellows in the most current research challenges and opportunities related to improving children's health and development.